-Summary of the Authority's Pension Liabilities as at 31st March 2018
+Summary of the Authority's Pension Fund Position as at 31st March 2018

-The Authority accounts for its pension fund liabilities in accordance with IAS 19, which means that it accounts for the costs of retirement benefits when entitlement to those benefits has been earned rather than when they are actually paid to employees, which may be many years into the future.
+The Authority accounts for its pension fund position in accordance with IAS 19, which means that it accounts for the costs of retirement benefits when entitlement to those benefits has been earned rather than when they are actually paid to employees, which may be many years into the future.
 These future liabilities are to be met by fund assets which are acquired from employer and employee contributions and subsequently invested for a return.
-As at 31st March 2018, fund liabilities exceeded fund assets by £376.1M.
-This gap has to be made good over time from a combination of improved investment performance, increases in employee and employer contributions and / or changes to scheme benefits.
+As at 31st March 2018, fund liabilities exceeded fund assets by £376.1M, on an accounting basis.

+The Pension Fund position when assessed on a funding basis, is calculated in a different way to the accounting methodology and ultimately reflects the actual performance of the Authority's Pension Fund.
+It is the pension fund position on a funding basis that informs the Authority's ongoing contribution rate and the employees' contribution rate.
+Any pension deficit on this funding basis has to be made good over time.
 A triennial actuarial review assesses key assumptions and agrees any changes, including any increase in employer contributions, for a subsequent 3 year period with the aim of having a 100% funded scheme over the longer term.
 The latest review applies to the period 1st April 2017 to 31st March 2020.